Turnover: indicators to analyze and reduce it

 • For a more experienced employee, this will cost around 150% of salary.

-• But replacing a highly-skilled employee can cost up to 300% or even 400% of the employee’s gross annual salary.
+• But to replace an ultra-qualified employee, it can cost up to 300% or even 400% of his or her gross annual salary.

 An in-depth analysis of turnover is therefore essential to optimize payroll costs.
 In this series of three articles, we will undertake a detailed analysis consisting of three distinct parts: